GREATDANELADY.COM

 A Picture Is Worth A Thousand Words

 This dog is an 11 year old dog that has suffered from yeast for many years of his adult life.
-After 1 month on the Blackwatch Feed Program for Systemic Yeast and Yeast Removal Kit you can see the dog is in repair.
+After 1 month on the Skin Recovery Program the owner can see a difference.
 This is the elderly dog 6 weeks on the program.
 At least in his senior years, he can now have some relief from the steroids and medicines he has lived on his adult life.

 As he improves I will feature his photos in this article.
 The ear photos above are from this same dog.

-Stephine G writes: Here are the photo's of before and after the Yeast Removal Kit#30 .
+Stephine G writes: Here are the photo's of before and after the Skin Recovery Kit #49 for Toy Breeds.
 Bentley is the black poodle and Brewster is the white one.
 Brewster only had problems with his paws.
 He chewed on them all the time, and his eyes were badly teared stained.
 Bentley of course you can see they picture of his eyes and face...He was starting to go bald on the top of his nose and his eyelids were VERY swollen and runny.
 But, NOT ANYMORE!
 Thanks so much again!
 Saved me a ton in vet bills and such relief to know they aren't suffering anymore....

 Canine Research in Yeast - Malassezia